 This way you’re still building the habit of getting active and staying consistent without overtraining.

 Some ideas for your “active rest” days could include:

-It's great to pour your everything into your fitness journey.
-Just remember - you can't pour from an empty cup.
+It’s great to throw everything into your fitness journey.
+Just remember – you can’t pour from an empty cup.

 Slow it down, breathe deep, stretch those strong muscles of yours, and take time to replenish your energy.

 Taking a rest day or two isn’t going to hurt your fitness journey – in fact, it’s going to help it!

 What’s your favourite way to enjoy an active rest day?
 Let me know in the comments.